marcosUNLP/qonscious/README.md

 pyproject.toml includes default configurations for ruff (linting, etc.).
 Ruff is part of the [dev] dependencies.

-To use ruff from the command line (and let ruff format, and tidy up code),  do as follows:
+To use ruff from the command line (and let ruff format and tidy up code),  do as follows:

 ```python
 ruff check . --fix